litenite42/virtcon/README.md

 ## Roadmap
 > Tentative.
 I do plan on adding to this project, but there is no set timeline.

+- [ ] Support V init functionality (possibly mimicked by other planned features?)
 - [ ] Add sort priority field to place higher priority items at top of search results
 - [ ] Add output generation rules (files are copied over as is by default)
     - [ ] Copy-only (list of regex paths)